Nikhil Siddhartha: Early life

-Nikhil Siddhartha was born in Begumpet, a neighbourhood of Hyderabad of present-day Telangana, India.
-His father Kavali Shyam Siddhartha hails from Mahbubnagar in Telangana.
-After his schooling from Hyderabad Public School, he graduated from Muffakham Jah College of Engineering and Technology.
-His father suffered from a rare disease, corticobasal degeneration, for eight years before passing away on 28 April 2022.
+Nikhil Siddhartha was born in Begumpet, a neighbourhood of Hyderabad of present-day Telangana, India, into a Yadava family.
+His father, Kavali Shyam Siddhartha, hails from Mahbubnagar in Telangana.
+Nikhil completed his schooling from Hyderabad Public School, where he was classmates with Rana Daggubati, Ram Charan, and Sharwanand.
+He later graduated from Muffakham Jah College of Engineering and Technology.
+His father suffered from a rare disease, corticobasal degeneration, for eight years before dying on 28 April 2022.